emattiza/reactive-ops-challenge/README.md

     ```
 - If successful, stdout should have an output variable that is the public ip of
   the instance
+  - You can also query the succesful provisioning via terraform output from the
+    current directory and will find an instance_ip variable like so
+    ```bash
+    terraform output | awk '/instance*/ {print $3}'
+    ```
 - To test access, perform
   ```bash
   curl <public_ip_here>